Module Summary – Mixtures and Solutions

 The Mixtures and Solutions Module has five investigations that engage students with the phenomena of matter and its interactions in our everyday life—mixtures, solutions, solubility, concentration, and chemical reactions.
 The driving question is what is matter and what happens when samples of matter interact?
 Students come to know that matter is made of particles too small to be seen and develop the understanding that matter is conserved when it changes state—from solid to liquid to gas—when it dissolves in another substance, and when it is part of a chemical reaction.
 Students have experiences with mixtures, solutions of different concentrations, and reactions forming new substances.
 They also engage in engineering experiences with separation of materials.
 Students gain experiences that will contribute to the understanding of crosscutting concepts of patterns; cause and effect; scale, proportion, and quantity; systems and system models; and energy and matter.

-For a description of each investigation in MIXTURES AND SOLUTIONS and the correlations to the National Science Education Standards, download the MIXTURES AND SOLUTIONS Module Overview PDF.
+For a description of each investigation in Mixtures and Solutions and correlations to the Next Generation Science Standards, download the Mixtures and Solutions Module Overview PDF.

 © 2018 UC Regents